learn-compsci/mathematical-techniques/content/Unit 1.md

 This time, the third column depends on the first.
 The fourth column depends on the second, and the final column depends on the third and fourth.

 Oh look!
 The final column is the same.
 This means the two formulae are **logically equivalent**.
-The other way of seeing is is that no matter how we set $p, q$ in the first formula, if we also set $p, q$ the same way in the second formula, it evaluates to the same truth value.
+The other way of seeing this, is that no matter how we set $p, q$ in the first formula, if we also set $p, q$ the same way in the second formula, it evaluates to the same truth value.

 Consider instead these 2 examples:
 1. $p \to q$